Designated Authorized Representative (DAR)

 |

-To give someone access to your health information or request to access to someone else’s health information please review the options below and click the link in the box that best fits your situation.
+To give someone access to your health information or to request personal access to someone else’s health information, please review the two forms below and click the link to the form that fits your situation.

 DAR Forms